 Upon close examination, it makes sense that Sony hesitates to describe its Alpha DSLR-A900 as a professional-grade camera.
 The primary reason is it doesn’t quite earn the higher grade of its true professional, full-frame competitors, the Nikon D700 and the Canon EOS 5D Mark II, although all three camera bodies are priced approximately the same ($2,700, body only).
 What confuses this picture is that the Alpha DSLR-A900 has the highest-resolution sensor of all three cameras: 24.6-MP, 35mm-format, full-frame CMOS sensor; but it requires a professional-level lens to benefit fully from the quality of the sensor.
 The combination of the Sony body and the appropriate lenses puts it at a price point that typically only professionals can afford, or justify, as a business investment.
+Sony A99 is a similar camera and is most liked by professional full frame photographers.

 Read real customer reviews of the Sony Alpha DSLR-A900 here.